ChickenSLAYER94/Client-and-Server-containers-using-Docker/README.md

 The client-side container, also using an Alpine image, performs the following actions:

 1. Identifies the IP address of the server and establishes a connection.
-2. Receives and saves the `file.txt` and checksum files sent by the server in the persistent volume `/clientvol`.
+2. Receives and saves the `file.txt` and checksum files sent by the server in the persistent volume `/clientvol` mounted in '/clientdata'.
 3. Verifies the integrity of the received files by comparing the checksums.
    - If the checksums match, the files were successfully received from the server.
    - If the checksums do not match, there may have been an issue during transmission.